Elafibranor in NASH

 As prevalence of obesity in children has increased, NAFLD has become a growing health concern in this population.
 A study published in 2016 estimates that NAFLD affects approximately 10-20% of the general pediatric population, with approximately 25% of these children progressing to NASH, and that within the next 10 years, pediatric NAFLD is expected to become the most prevalent cause of liver pathology, liver failure and indication for liver transplantation in childhood and adolescents in the Western world.1

 After receiving an agreement from the EMA on our Pediatric Investigation Plan, or PIP, and from the FDA on our Pediatric Study Plan, or PSP, we announced in January 2018 the official launch of the NASH pediatric program with elafibranor as, to our knowledge, the only drug with proven efficacy in adults currently permitted to be developed for the treatment of children with NASH.
+In March 2019, we announced protocol clearance by the FDA for a Phase 2 trial evaluating elafibranor in children and adolescents with non-alcoholic steatohepatitis (NASH).

 We plan to begin enrolling patients in a Phase 2 clinical trial as early as 2019.